ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_mncnh_portfolio/concept_model.rst

 ++++++++++++

-This document is the overall page for the MNCNH Portfolio simulation and contains information that relates to all modeled subcomonents included in the simulation.
+This document is the overall page for the MNCNH Portfolio simulation and contains information that relates to all modeled subcomponents included in the simulation.

 .. _mncnh_portfolio_2.0: